palewire/first-athena-query/docs/index.md

 ## Who can take it

 This course is free.
-Previous experience working with [Amazon Web Services](https://en.wikipedia.org/wiki/Amazon_Web_Services) and SQL will come in handy, but anyone with good attitude is qualified to take the class.
+Previous experience working with [Amazon Web Services](https://en.wikipedia.org/wiki/Amazon_Web_Services) and SQL will come in handy, but anyone with a good attitude is qualified to take the class.
 You will be charged for the Amazon resources you use, so a credit card is required.

 ## Table of contents